Streetcars in Washington, D.C.: Tracks

-Much of the track in D.C. was removed and sold for scrap.
+Much of the track in Washington, D.C., was removed and sold for scrap.
 The complex trackwork on Capitol Plaza in front of Washington Union Station was removed in the mid-1960s.
 The Pennsylvania Avenue NW trackwork between the Capitol and the Treasury Building was removed during the street's mid-1980s redevelopment.
 Elsewhere, the track was buried under pavement.

-The loop tracks of the former Capital Transit connection, behind the closed restaurant on Calvert Street NW, immediately east of the Duke Ellington Bridge, are extant under asphalt.
+Asphalt covers the loop tracks of the Capital Transit connection behind the closed restaurant on Calvert Street NW, immediately east of the Duke Ellington Bridge.
 The tracks on Florida Avenue also exist under pavement (as shown by the eternal seam above the conduit).
 Tracks also exist under Ellington Place NE, 3rd Street NE, 8th Street SE, and elsewhere.
 In 1977, the tracks on M Street and Pennsylvania Avenue in and near Georgetown were paved over.

 Visible remnants of the Metropolitan Railroad's Georgetown tracks and conduit remain intact in the centers of the cobblestoned blocks of O and P Streets NW between 33rd and 35th Streets NW.
 Remnants of tracks and conduit also remain visible near an M Street door of the Georgetown Car Barn.

-Car barns and shops
+Car barns, shops, terminals and other buildings

-Some car barns, or car houses as they were later known, survived in part or in whole.
+Some car barns, or car houses as they were later known, have survived in part or in whole: